Feeding the marketing furnace

 Flipping the script, there’s one aspect of US sports betting that remains distinctly unsurprising: piecemeal regulation and legalisation.

 The US allows states to legalise and regulate online gambling on their terms.
 The result?
-An amalgam of similar by slightly different markets with hyper-specific regulations that operators must navigate.
+An amalgam of similar but slightly different markets with hyper-specific regulations that operators must navigate.

 Does marketing vary from one state to the next?
 According to Doyle, it absolutely does.